Save £££’s with my guide to Scotland sightseeing on a budget

 Travelling by train in Scotland

-Britain has always had a love-hate affair with its rail network, with commuters frequently complaining about train services being cancelled due to it being too windy, too much snow on the line (an inch will usually do it), or mechanical failures (I think the UK must make most of its train’s critical components out of Lego).
+Britain has always had a love-hate affair with its rail network, with commuters frequently complaining about train services being cancelled due to it being too windy, too much snow on the line (an inch will usually do it), or mechanical failures (I think the UK must make most of their train’s critical components out of Lego).

 But the humble commuter is fighting back, and online services like The Trainline offer instant online ticket booking at prices that are up to 43% discount compared to buying the same ticket from the station.
 With British train tickets among the most expensive in Europe it’s always handy to get a little extra help when it comes to buying your rail fare, and with a little prior planning Scotland’s railways could be the ideal way to experience Scotland sightseeing on a budget.

 That being said, if you want to spend a little extra and take part in what has been voted the best railway journey in the world I wholeheartedly recommend you save up a few extra pennies and book a ticket on the Jacobite steam train that runs from Fort William to Mallaig.
 It’s an absolutely stunning journey, and you can read more about it with my complete guide to The Jacobite Steam Train.
-You can find the starting point for The Jacobite at Fort William train station with the handy directions map below.
+You can find the starting point for The Jacobite at Fort William train station with this handy directions map:

 Tip 8: Use railcards, split tickets and advance tickets whenever possible